IpsumDominum/ClimbingGymManagementSoftware/README.md

 This is a free Point of Sales + Customer Relations Management software for climbing/fitness gym :)
 Developed for and used at Resistance Climbing Gym, Dunedin, NZ.
 (2+ year now) https://resistanceclimbing.co.nz/

+## Version 2 coming
+The current code base is extremely messy.
+Major refactors and code clean up will happen in Version 2.

 ## Screenshots and Demo